microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export type RadioControl = Pick<HTMLInputElement, "checked" | "disabled" | "readOnly" | "focus" | "setAttribute" | "getAttribute">;

-// Warning: (ae-incompatible-release-tags) The symbol "RadioGroup" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
-//
 // @public
 export class RadioGroup extends FoundationElement {
     // (undocumented)